UMM-CSci-3601-F17/sage-team-cheezit/README.md

 within the server source code.

-For the most part, you will be using a local installation of Mongo as a dev database.
+For the most part, you will be using a local installation of Mongo as a `dev` (development) database.
 You don't *really* need to worry about how this is set up, but you *do* need to know a couple of tricks to help you use it:

 - To load new seed data into your local dev database, use the gradle task:
 **seedMongoDB**.
-- *Seed* data is stored in the aptly named JSON files.
+- *Seed* data is stored in the correspondingly named JSON files at the top level (e.g., `users.seed.json`).
-- Additionally there is a **seedUserData** and **seedToDOData** task which will seed the appropriate data.

 :exclamation: Pro-tip: IntelliJ comes with a nice view to see the mongo databases setup.
 To access this click on File -> Settings -> Plugins, type Mongo and make sure the Mongo Plugin is installed.
 Now head to View -> Tool Windows -> Mongo Explorer.
 Then use the tool icon to add configuration.
-Once prompted type for Path to Mongo Shell: _"/usr/bin/mongo"_ and hit the <span style="color:green">green :heavy_plus_sign:</span>, to add your label and huzzah Mongo Explorer is on your side bar.
+Once prompted type for Path to Mongo Shell: _"/usr/bin/mongo"_ and hit the <span style="color:green">green :heavy_plus_sign:</span>, to add your label and, huzzah!, Mongo Explorer is on your side bar.

 ## Testing and Continuous Integration